-We will determine sample size using sequential hypothesis testing with Bayes Factors (BF: e.g., Schönbrodt et al., 2017), where BF is computed repeatedly during data collection until it exceeds an a priori defined threshold of evidence or the maximum feasible sample size is reached.
-We will begin analysing data at Nmin = 20 participants per list (total Nmin = 2120), which is the sample size in Cortese and colleagues' dataset (for an expected recognition memory task) that allowed us to detect the key Body effect on FA (Dymarska et al., 2023a).
-Our maximum sample will be 60 participants per word (6360 participants in total).
-This sample size, which is three times larger than the Nmin, will allow us to detect effect sizes even if they are smaller in the surprise memory task than in the expected memory task.
-The critical threshold of evidence is set to BF \geq 6 (or its reciprocal BF \leq 1/6).
-Sequential sampling will proceed in increments of 100 participants to maintain a balanced design across stimulus lists, and will stop when the BF evidence for or against the inclusion of each sensorimotor component in the model clears the critical threshold for all five DVs, or until we reach the maximum sample.
-In other words, the stopping rule in our sequential hypothesis testing plan requires all sensorimotor predictors for all DVs to be simultaneously out of the equivocal zone in order to stop testing.
-In case at any point one predictor drops below the threshold of $BF{10} = 6$ (and remains above the reciprocal $BF{01} = 1/6$, even if it previously cleared it at a smaller sample, we will continue testing until we find stable evidence for or against all effects, which will provide a robust estimate of the true effect of each sensorimotor component on memory for words, or until we reach Nmax.
-In case a particular effect is still not detected at Nmax, we will conclude that it is likely too small to be of interest.
+We determined sample size using sequential hypothesis testing with Bayes Factors (BF: e.g., Schönbrodt et al., 2017), where BF is computed repeatedly during data collection until it exceeds an a priori defined threshold of evidence or the maximum feasible sample size is reached.
+We begun analysing data at Nmin = 20 participants per list (total Nmin = 2120), which is the sample size in Cortese and colleagues' dataset (for an expected recognition memory task) that allowed us to detect the key Body effect on FA (Dymarska et al., 2023a).
+Our maximum sample was 60 participants per word (6360 participants in total); this sample size, which was times larger than the Nmin, was chosen to allow us to detect effect sizes even if they are smaller in the surprise memory task than in the expected memory task.
+The critical threshold of evidence was set to $BF \ge 6$ (or its reciprocal $BF \le 1/6$ ).
+Sequential sampling proceeded in increments of 106 participants to maintain a balanced design across stimulus lists, and was due to stop when the BF evidence for or against the inclusion of each sensorimotor component in the model clears the critical threshold for all four $DVs^1$ , or until we reach the maximum sample.
+In other words, the stopping rule in our sequential hypothesis testing plan required all sensorimotor predictors for all DVs to be simultaneously out of the equivocal zone in order to stop testing.
+In case at any point one predictor dropped below the threshold of $BF{10} = 6$ (and remained above the reciprocal $BF{01} = 1/6$ ), even if it previously cleared it at a smaller sample, we planned to continue testing until we found stable evidence for or against all effects, which would provide a robust estimate of the true effect of each sensorimotor component on memory for words, or until we reach Nmax.
+In the event that a particular effect was still not detected at Nmax, we planned to conclude that it is likely too small to be of interest.

-Native speakers of English without a reading impairment (i.e., dyslexia) will be recruited via Prolific.co platform.
-We will recruit participants with prior approval rate on Prolific of at least 95%.
-Participants will be excluded from analysis according to criteria outlined in the Data Analysis section.
-Participants will be paid £1.40 for their time (i.e., approximately £8.50/hour pro-rata).
+Our stopping rule was triggered at a sample size of N = 23 participants per list (total final sample N = 2438).
+Native speakers of English without a reading impairment (i.e., dyslexia) were recruited via Prolific.co platform.
+We recruited participants with prior approval rate on Prolific of at least 95%.
+Participants were excluded from analysis according to criteria outlined in the Data Analysis section.
+Participants were paid £1.40 for their time (i.e., approximately £8.50/hour pro-rata).